 5. Bibliographic references

-The bibliographic references should correspond to the APA norms.
+The bibliographic references should correspond to the APA style 7th edition.
 See : https://apastyle.apa.org/style-grammar-guidelines/references/examples

 a.
 Only references cited in the text should be included in the bibliography.

 b.
 Personal communications and unpublished manuscripts should not appear in the reference list, but should be indicated in footnotes.